 When a student has been sanctioned with expulsion or suspension and has appealed this decision, the student may participate only in academic activities, provided this is not a violation of any summary action imposed.
 They cannot take part in clubs, musical groups, athletics teams and other student events during this time period.
-When a student is suspended or expelled, they should leave the campus within 24 hours after the final determination of the judicial process.
-A suspended student is not allowed to return to campus without the written permission of the Dean of Students or their designee.
+When a student is suspended or expelled, they must leave the campus within 24 hours after the final determination of the judicial process, unless otherwise determined by the conduct administrator.
+A suspended/expelled student is not allowed to return to campus without the written permission of the Dean of Students or their designee.